mdwikicx/medwiki.toolforge.org/public_html/mdtexts/README.md

 # Overview
+This script is used to generate segmentedContent to be used by [ContentTranslation tool](https://github.com/mdwikicx/cx-1).

+# How it's working
+This script loads the content of `Segments` from the `segments` directory already created by [Script](https://github.com/Mdwiki-TD/mdwiki-python-files/tree/update/copy_text).

 ## [index.html](https://medwiki.toolforge.org/mdtexts/)
 The `index.html` displays the stored text status of all headings and displays `Wikitext` and `Html` and `Segments` for each page.